Tennis

 He never used to deploy a one-handed backhand

-One of Thiem’s signature shots is his one-handed backhand, but it is not a shot he had in his armoury until it was introduced at the behest of one of his coaches.
+One of Thiem’s signature shots is his one-handed backhand, but it is not a shot he had in his armory until it was introduced at the behest of one of his coaches.
 Up until the age of 12, he played with a two-handed backhand.

 Federer and Nadal would probably make the best coaches because they have such a big knowledge of tennis.
-It’s insane
+It’s insane.

 06